On the 1-3-5 conjecture and related topics: Some preparations

 If $n\in\N$ is not represented by $f$ locally, then the $n$-th coefficient of $\theta_{\gen(f)}$ vanishes.
 If $n\in\N$ is represented by the genus of $f$ and $n$ has bounded divisibility at each anisotropic prime, then by \cite[Lemma 5]{DR} we have $r(\gen(f),n) \gg n^{1/2-\ve}$ for any $\ve>0$; the bound here is ineffective because it relies on Siegel's lower bound for the class number of an arbitrary imaginary quadratic field.

 We now turn to the cusp form.
-According to \cite{Duke}, if $n\in\Z^+$ is not in the finite set of spinor exceptional square classes, then for all $\ve >0$, the $n$-th Fourier coefficient of the cusp form $\theta_f-\theta_{\spn(f)}$ are $\ll n^{1/2-1/28+\ve}$.
+According to \cite{Duke}, if $n\in\Z^+$ is not in any of the spinor exceptional square classes, then for all $\ve >0$, the $n$-th Fourier coefficient of the cusp form $\theta_f-\theta_{\spn(f)}$ are $\ll n^{1/2-1/28+\ve}$.
 (This bound is effective as pointed out by the referee.)

-In view of the above, we have the following well-known lemma (cf. \cite{DR}). \begin{lemma} Let $f$ be a positive ternary quadratic form given by $(\ref{2.1})$.
-If $n$ is represented by the genus of $f$ and not in the finite set of the spinor exceptional square classes, and $n$ has bounded divisibility at each anisotropic prime, then $n$ is represented by $f$ over $\Z$ provided that $n$ is large enough. \end{lemma}
+In view of the above, we have the following well-known lemma (cf. \cite{DR}). \begin{lemma} Let $f$ be a positive definite ternary quadratic form given by $(\ref{2.1})$.
+If $n$ is represented by the genus of $f$ and not in any of the spinor exceptional square classes, and $n$ has bounded divisibility at each anisotropic prime, then $n$ is represented by $f$ over $\Z$ provided that $n$ is large enough. \end{lemma}

 We also need the following basic result on the number of spinor genera in a genus.